 Since a few hours ago, the proof-of-concept has been implemented into the update and am happy to report that Colibri 2.0 will have native Apple Silicon support – which means that you’ll be able to run Colibri natively on your shiny new M1 Macs!
 Here’s a screenshot of Activity Monitor while the development version of Colibri is running:

-when running Colibri on Apple Silicon hardware, ZXTune will be unavailable.
+There is a tradeoff in making all this happen though: when running Colibri on Apple Silicon hardware, ZXTune will be unavailable.
 This means that the more exotic tracker formats (for which ZXTune via BASSZXTUNE provides decoding support) will not open and show an unsupported error message.

 This change does not affect Intel-based Macs, ZXTune will continue to operate under the x86_64 architecture as expected.